aurule/npc/README.md

 The `latest` command opens the most recent plot and/or session file, so that I can easily find it without digging through a crowded folder.

 The only option is what kind of file to open.
-Passing `session` opens the latest session; `plot` opens the latest plot; and `both` opens the latest plot and session together.
+With no option, it opens the latest plot and session together.
+Passing `session` opens the latest session and passing `plot` opens the latest plot.

 ## Create a Character